Excellent Realistic (Contemporary) Fiction Books for Kids

 These two girls are different — one is a more sensitive, pinked-up princess and the other is a chicken-raising, social justice-loving regular girl.
 They are in the same class at school where right away, a misunderstanding grows and grows until it results in a disastrous birthday party with no one attending.
 Don’t worry — it will end up well.
 It’s a terrific story with great life lessons about communication and kindness.

 Jaden has a plan for convincing his parents that he needs more screen time — and he’s going to use his big brain and his fellow kindergarteners to help.
-Not only is this a fantastic story, but I also love that we see a family with cultural diversity.
+A fantastic realistic fiction story, but I also love that we see a family with cultural diversity.

 A new student arrives at Sophie’s school — a SNAKE named Owen!
 (Yikes!)
 All the mice students are scared.
 When Sophie tells her parents, they tell her they knew a really nice snake who moved away which helps Sophie give Owen a chance.
 Owen rescues Sophie from a dangerous situation and they become good friends.
 Kindness for the win!